Table of Contents Show

 500 Indianhead Road, Wakefield, Michigan

-The name is literal because this resort receives over 17 feet of snow on average, covering its mountains, the Blackjack Mountains and the Indianhead Mountain.
+The name is literal because this resort receives over 17 feet of snow on average, covering its mountains, the Blackjack Mountains, and the Indianhead Mountains.

 If you are looking for a whole package thing, entertainment, fun, sports, and everything, then Big Snow Resort is your destination resort.
 It is like the big snow country in itself, located in Michigan’s Upper Peninsula.
-Both the mountains offer fantastic terrain parks and suit all levels of skiers.
+Both mountains offer fantastic terrain parks that suit skiers of all levels.